microsoft/MTP-AHQ/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## How to contribute

+Everyone can freely add a file for a new query or improve on existing queries in the **[queries folder](https://github.com/microsoft/MTP/tree/master/queries)**.
+To help other users locate new queries quickly, we suggest that you:

+- Create a new MarkDown file with contents based on the [query submission template](00-query-submission-template.md)
+- In the new file:
+    - Provide a name for the query that represents the components or activities that it searches for, e.g. `Files from malicious sender`
+    - Describe the query and provide sufficient guidance when applicable
+    - Select the categories that apply by marking the appropriate cell with a "v"
+- Use the query name as the title, separating each word with a hyphen (-), e.g. `files-from-malicious-sender.md`

 # Suggestions and feedback
 We maintain a backlog of suggested sample queries in the project [issues page](https://github.com/Microsoft/MTP/issues).
 Feel free to comment, rate, or provide suggestions.